Ahzam-Hamza-Karat/Pinnacle-Cybersecurity-Internship/README.md

 Pinnacle Cybersecurity Internship

 This repository contains the practical tasks completed during the Pinnacle Cybersecurity Internship.
-The internship focused on implementing real-world cybersecurity concepts using Python-based tools and encryption techniques.
+The internship focused on implementing real-world cybersecurity concepts using Python-based security tools and foundational encryption techniques.

 📌 Internship Overview